 Foundation Repair Services is one of the leading home foundation repair companies in the Southeastern United States.
 Since launching in 2004, we’ve helped homeowners throughout

 North and South Carolina with foundation fixes and a range of related repairs.

-Cracked foundations are very common in the Southeast, especially in Charlotte and throughout North and South Carolina.
-Common causes are expansive soils, poorly compacted backfill soils and poor drainage.
-If your foundation is settling, you may se...
+Serving North and South Carolina and the Southeast including GA, TN and VACracked foundations are very common in the Southeast, especially in Charlotte and throughout North and South Carolina.
+Common causes are expansive soils, poorly compacted ba...

 You’ve got questions about foundation damage.
 We have answers.
 Below are some of the most common questions we get from homeowners.

 For inquiries related to costs and the signs of damage, please check out the pages dedicated to these issues: